China to open mutual fund custody business to foreign banks

 But in an industry where banks that gain custodian mandates are the ones with the biggest distribution networks, foreign banks face an uphill battle.

-For example, HSBC Holdings Plc, the biggest foreign bank in China by branches, has opened about 130 outlets.
-That compares with over 16,000 for the Industrial and Commercial Bank of China , t he country's biggest lender.
+For example, HSBC Holdings Plc (HSBA.L), the biggest foreign bank in China by branches, has opened about 130 outlets.
+That compares with over 16,000 for the Industrial and Commercial Bank of China (601398.SS) (1398.HK) , the country's biggest lender.

 According to the draft rules, qualified custodian banks in China must have at least 2 billion yuan in net assets in each of the past three years, and must meet capital requirements set by regulators.